OpenRCT2/OpenRCT2/CommunityGuidelines.md

 - Any contributor PR requires at least two code reviews, either by developers or trusted community members (at least one developer).
 - Any developer PR requires at least one code review, by another developer.
 - Any PR requires one playtest review, if applicable.
+- Any developer may self-request a review on a PR.
+This will expire 1 day after the PR gets another developer review.

 ### Guidelines regarding public relations and community management